 Raymond M. Brown Featured in New Jersey Law Journal Bar Report on Being Named Recipient of New Jersey State Bar Foundation’s 2022 Medal of Honor

 Raymond M. Brown, partner at Pashman Stein Walder Hayden, was featured in the New Jersey Law Journal Bar Report on being named the recipient, together with Justice Jaynee LaVecchia (Ret.), of the New Jersey State Bar Foundation’s 2022 Medal of Honor, the Foundation’s most prestigious award.
 Raymond Brown and Justice LaVecchia will receive the award on September 20, 2022, at the Park Chateau in East Brunswick.
-To register for the event, please click here.
 The Bar Report included the following Q & A with Brown:

 You’ve enjoyed a long and illustrious career as criminal defense and civil rights attorney.
 How and when did you develop an interest in the law?